rory-smith/Rombus/README.md

-Rombus: Helps you qucikly and easily compute slow and complex models
+Rombus: Helps you quickly and easily compute slow and complex models
 ====================================================================

 Rombus is a tool for building reduced order models (ROMs): matrix representations of arbitrary